1jour1vin

 Wine rated (2023 guide) 98/100

-In the glass, the wine is a vivid dark purple, but remarkably clear.
-Aromas of black cherry, plum, blackcurrant, and perfume with blueberries, balsamic notes, and white pepper.
-Rich, round, eye-catching, and captivating, slightly opulent but also tight, with a soft adherence of limestone and wet stone, lively acidity balanced by strict, spicy fruit with a licorice flavor.
-You can sense that it is lean, but it is so well defined with clarity and precision.
-A sleeping giant for now, not yet fully expressing itself, but slowly developing to a long finish.
-There is something quite seductive about this wine; it is frank, direct, confident, and powerful without a doubt.
-It will need to be left to age a little before opening, but it is a brilliant thoroughbred.
+In the glass, the wine is a vivid dark purple, yet remarkably clear.
+Aromas of black cherry, plum, blackcurrant, and floral notes with blueberries, balsamic hints, and white pepper.
+Rich, round, gripping, and captivating, slightly opulent yet tight, with a gentle grip of limestone and wet stone, lively acidity balanced by firm, spicy fruit with a hint of licorice.
+You can sense it’s lean, but it’s so well-defined with clarity and precision.
+A sleeping giant for now, not yet fully expressing itself, but slowly unfolding into a long finish.
+There’s something utterly seductive about this wine; it’s frank, direct, confident, and undoubtedly powerful.
+You’ll have to wait a while before opening it, but it’s a brilliant thoroughbred.
 Refined and determined.
-There is a little magic in this bottle.
+There’s a bit of magic in this bottle.
 2029–2058

 Hachette Wine Guide